dan-madsen/AzNetworkDiagram/README.md

 ## Runtime options
 - **-OutputPath <path>** - set output directory.
 Default: "."
 - **-Subscriptions "subid1","subid2","subname","..."** - a list of subscriptions in scope for the diagram.
 They can be names or Id's
+- **-ManagementGroups** "managementgroup1","managementgroup2","..." - a list of management groups.
+Subscriptions under any of the listed management groups will be added to the list of subscriptions in scope for data collection.
 - **-EnableRanking $bool** ($true/$false) - enable ranking (equal hight in the output) of certain resource types.
 For larger networks, this might be worth a shot. **Default: $true**
 - **-Tenant "tenantId"** Specifies the tenant Id to be used in all subscription authentication.
 Handy when you have multiple tenants to work with. **Default: current tenant**
 - **-Sanitize $bool** ($true/$false) - Sanitizes all names, locations, IP addresses and CIDR blocks. **Default: $false**